-- Clause 2 (Term and Termination) which currently states that the Agreement may be terminated by either Party upon one month prior written notice to the other Party.
-If DSR is to be utilised as business as usual one month's notice is unlikely to provide adequate time to find an alternative DSR provider. - Clause 3 (Pilot Scheme) which gives a description of the trial and will need rewriting for business as usual application. - Clause 4 (Demand Response Services) states that Sites shall not participate in the Short Term Operating Reserve scheme operated by National Grid Electricity Transmission plc for the same Availability Window as is used for this Agreement.
-This clause will need to be removed if the sharing of services with National Grid Electricity Transmission plc is to be pursued. - Schedules 1, 2 and 3 will also need completing with details appropriate for a business as usual case.
+- Clause 2 (Term and Termination) which currently states that the agreement may be terminated by either party upon one month prior written notice to the other party.
+If DSR is to be utilised as business as usual (BAU), one month's notice is unlikely to provide adequate time to find an alternative DSR provider - Clause 3 (Pilot Scheme) which gives a description of the trial and will need rewriting for BAU application - · Clause 4 (Demand Response Services) states that sites shall not participate in the Short Term Operating Reserve (STOR) scheme operated by National Grid Electricity Transmission plc for the same availability window as is used for this agreement.
+This clause will need to be removed if the sharing of services with National Grid Electricity Transmission plc is to be pursued - Schedules 1, 2 and 3 will also need completing with details appropriate for a BAU case

-6.5.1 Validation Methodology
+6.5.1.
+Validation methodology